Andy-SA-Shih/SQL-projects/README.md

 # SQL-projects
-I used a SQL database to do some side projects
+I used an SQL database to do some side projects.
+Please see the documentation in the word file in this repository.